rackerlabs/rackspace-how-to/content/rackspace-monitoring/rackspace-monitoring-faq.md

 more than one region.
 Consider that your website might be working fine in the western United States, but users from the eastern half of the country are experiencing high load times and unresponsive web pages.
-Monitoring from just a western data center would report an OK status, but if you also monitor from an eastern data center, you will be alerted to this problem before it affects your customers.
+Monitoring from just a western data center would report an OK status, but if you also monitor from an eastern data center, you are alerted to this problem before it affects your customers.

 If you're only monitoring from a single zone, and for some reason there is an error with